professional woman standing in front of city skyline

 Why it’s asked: To assess accountability.

-How to approach it: Focus on learning.
+How to approach it: Focus on what you learned as a result.

 Sample answer:

-Feedback, Conflict & Judgment
+Feedback, Conflict & Discernment

 17. How do you handle feedback?